Dr. Bruce Richardson Selected as the Second Recipient of the Lupus Insight Prize

 Lupus Research Institute’s Scientific Advisory Board member Peter Lipsky, M.D. commented, “The Lupus Insight Prize recognizes the novel insight of Dr. Richardson, who made the unexpected discovery that lupus-causing drugs change gene expression in immune cells.
 This insight provides a unique opportunity to develop new approaches for potential novel therapies for human lupus.”

 Foundation's National Research Program Provided Funding

-Dr. Richardson's research has been supported by the Lupus Foundation of America’s National Research Program.
+Dr. Richardson's study has been supported by the Lupus Foundation of America National Research Program.
 During the period from 2009 to 2011, the Foundation funded Dr. Richardson's study entitled "Genetic/Epigenetic Modeling of Male Lupus Risk."
 This grant award was made possible through support of the Wallace H. Coulter Foundation in memory of Michael Jon Barlin.
-Learn more about the Lupus Foundation of America's National Research Program, Bringing Down the Barriers, at lupus.org/research.
+Learn more about the Lupus Foundation of America's National Research Program, Bringing Down the Barriers.

-Additional information about the Lupus Insight Prize and Dr. Richardson’s work in lupus are available online at lupusinsightprize.org.
+Additional information about the Lupus Insight Prize and Dr. Richardson’s work in lupus are available online at www.lupusinsightprize.org.

 FOCIS exists to improve human health through immunology by fostering interdisciplinary approaches to understand and treat immune-based diseases.
 FOCIS 2014 is the 14th Annual Meeting of the Federation of Clinical Immunology Societies in Boston, where scientists will present their findings on lupus and other diseases affecting the immune system.
 Thirty different specialties will be represented and over three hundred scientific papers will be presented.